ewdowiak/Sicilian_Translator/README.md

 ##  What's in this repository?

-This repository documents the individual steps and provides the code necessary to reproduce them.
+This repository documents the individual steps that we took to create a neural machine translator and provides the code necessary to reproduce them.
 Separately, the "[With Patience and Dedication](https://www.doviak.net/pages/ml-sicilian/index.shtml)" introduction provides a broader overview.
-And the ["Just Split, Dropout and Pay Attention"](https://www.doviak.net/pages/ml-sicilian/ml-scn_p05.shtml) article explains why the method works.

-Here in this repository, the `extract-text` directory contains the scripts that we used to collect parallel text from issues of [_Arba Sicula_](http://www.arbasicula.org/) (which are in PDF format).
-The `dataset` directory contains the scripts that we used to prepare the data for training, while its subdirectory `sockeye_n30_sw3000` contains the scripts that we'll use to train the models.
+Here in this repository, the [`extract-text`](extract-text/README.md) directory contains the scripts that we used to collect parallel text from issues of [_Arba Sicula_](http://www.arbasicula.org/) (which are in PDF format).
+The [`dataset`](dataset/README.md) directory contains the scripts that we used to prepare the data for training, while its subdirectory [`sockeye_n30_sw3000`](dataset/sockeye_n30_sw3000/README.md) contains the scripts that we'll use to train the models.

-The `perl-module/Napizia` directory provides a Perl module with tokenization and detokenization subroutines.
-The `cgi-bin` directory contains scripts to put the translator on a website.
+The [`perl-module/Napizia`](perl-module/README.md) directory provides a Perl module with tokenization and detokenization subroutines.
+The [`cgi-bin`](cgi-bin/README.md) directory contains scripts to put the translator on a website.

-And the `embeddings` directory contains some experimental work, where we lemmatize the text of both languages and train word embedding models.
+And the [`embeddings`](embeddings/README.md) directory contains some experimental work, where we lemmatize the text of both languages and train word embedding models.
 By computing the matrix of cosine similarity from the embeddings, we can create lists of context similar words and include them in our dictionary one day.

 ##  Data Sources

 Our largest source of parallel text are issues of the literary journal [_Arba Sicula_](http://www.arbasicula.org/).
 We mixed that data with [Arthur Dieli](http://www.dieli.net/)'s translations of poetry, proverbs and Giuseppe Pitrè's [_Folk Tales_](https://scn.wikipedia.org/wiki/F%C3%A0uli,_nueddi_e_cunti_pupulari_siciliani).
 And to "learn" Sicilian, we also collected parallel text from the [_Mparamu lu sicilianu_](http://www.arbasicula.org/LegasOnlineStore.html#!/26-Learn-Sicilian-Mparamu-lu-sicilianu-by-Gaetano-Cipolla/p/82865121/category=0) textbook by [Gaetano Cipolla](https://en.wikipedia.org/wiki/Gaetano_Cipolla) (2013) and from Kirk Bonner's [_Introduction to Sicilian Grammar_](http://www.arbasicula.org/LegasOnlineStore.html#!/28-An-Introduction-to-Sicilian-Grammar-by-J-K-Kirk-Bonner-Edited-by-Gaetano-Cipolla/p/82865123/category=0) (2001).

+The ["Developing a Parallel Corpus"](https://www.doviak.net/pages/ml-sicilian/ml-scn_p03.shtml) article provides a longer discussion of our data sources and introduces the question of how much parallel text is needed to create a good translator.

 ##  Translation Models and Practices

 To translate, we use [Sockeye](https://awslabs.github.io/sockeye/)'s implementation of [Vaswani et al's (2017)](https://arxiv.org/abs/1706.03762) Transformer model along with [Sennrich et al's subword-nmt](https://github.com/rsennrich/subword-nmt).
 And following the best practices of [Sennrich and Zhang (2019)](https://arxiv.org/abs/1905.11901), the networks are small and have fewer layers and the models were trained with small batch sizes and larger dropout parameters.

-##  Where can I find the _Tradutturi Sicilianu_?
+The ["Just Split, Dropout and Pay Attention"](https://www.doviak.net/pages/ml-sicilian/ml-scn_p05.shtml) article explains why the method works.
+In short:  we need a smaller model for our smaller dataset.

+##  Unni pozzu truvari stu [_Tradutturi Sicilianu_](https://translate.napizia.com/)_?_

-At [_Napizia_](https://translate.napizia.com/).
-Come visit us there.
-And join us in our study of the Sicilian language!
+_A_ [_Napizia_](https://www.napizia.com/)_!_  Come visit us there.
+Come [_Behind the Curtain_](https://translate.napizia.com/cgi-bin/darreri.pl).
+And come join us in our study of the Sicilian language!